 Leading experts shared insights and passionate views for and against electric vehicles at MICA’s EV Masterclass on 2 October.
-An engaged audience from all areas of the automotive industry gathered at the Advanced Propulsion Centre in Warwick to listen, discuss and take a tour.
+An engaged audience from all areas of the automotive industry gathered at the Advanced Propulsion Centre in Coventry to listen, discuss and take a tour.

 AutoTrader editorial director Erin Baker gave her insights into getting consumers excited about electric cars rather than drowning their enthusiasm in statistics.
 She added to the technical briefings with communications-specific guidance that a successful EV transition requires a content transformation, with brands showing how their unique attributes meet customers’ lifestyle needs.
 Such story telling would help counter the resistance to EVs identified in Autotrader’s “Road to 2030” report, she said.